 Sarah Perkins is the President of the Board of Directors and is the Student Placement Coordinator at the University of Wisconsin Milwaukee.
 She earned her Bachelor of Science in Biology from Eastern New Mexico University and worked in the healthcare industry for 8 years before earning her Master of Education in College Student Personnel Administration from Marquette University.
 Sarah is an alumna of the WILS program and has been a volunteer with the organization for over 20 years.
 She has served as a member of the junior and adult seminar staffs, the Director of Programs for the seminar, Alumni Association Adviser and member of Corporate Board of Directors.
 Meeting amazing young leaders through WILS year after year keeps her inspired and motivates her to keep her energy levels up to keep up with their drive and enthusiasm!

 Shannon Clark West is the current Vice President of the Board of Directors.
 She is an alumna of Thomas More High School in Milwaukee, and she received a Bachelor of Science in Education and a Masters in Educational Leadership from Cardinal Stritch University.
-Currently, Shannon is the Dean of Students and a district coordinator of RtI/PBIS systems for the School District of Cudahy.
+Currently, Shannon is the Associate Principal of Cudahy Middle School and a district coordinator of RtI/PBIS systems for the School District of Cudahy.
 Since the beginning of her involvement in WILS in 2003, Shannon has demonstrated a desire and passion for supporting the organization that has made such a significant impact on Wisconsin teens.
 Shannon continues to volunteer to ensure that student leaders develop their understanding and application of inclusive leadership, service, and responsible decision making in their everyday lives.

 Cassie Kriefall is the Secretary of the Board of Directors and is a Title 1 Reading & Math Teacher for the School District of Janesville in Janesville, Wisconsin.
 She earned her Bachelor of Science in Education from the University of Wisconsin-Oshkosh.
 She continued her education at the University of Wisconsin-Whitewater, earning a Master of Education in Reading and a Reading Specialist license.
 Cassie has been a volunteer with the WILS organization for over 13 years.
-She has served as a member of the adult seminar staff, Director of Transportation, Director of Facilitators, and currently serves as the Co-Director of Registration for seminar.
+She has served as a member of the adult seminar staff, Director of Transportation, Director of Facilitators, and currently serves as the Director of Registration for seminar.
 Cassie returns to WILS year after year because of WILS’ ability to foster student leaders who think, listen to others’ views, and make informed decisions.
 The youth of Wisconsin has a positive energy.

 Ashley Koon is the Director of Fundraising and General Federation Women’s Club Lead.
 She has been participating in WILS since 2006.
 She has attended seminar many years as a facilitator and is looking forward to contributing to future WILS Seminars as a member of the Board.
 Currently Ashley is an Account Services/Deposit Operations Supervisor for National Exchange Bank and Trust and the proud mom of three amazing little boys.